Feellgood

 Input and output files

 Input settings should be written in a json or yaml text file, following the online documentation.
 They feed the class Settings.
-The mesh must be first order tetrahedrons in .msh text format 2.2, the software gmsh or its python API can build such a mesh file.
+The mesh must be first order tetrahedrons in .msh format, either text or binary, from version 2.2 to the latest 4.1.
+The software gmsh or its python API can build such a mesh file.
 The class Mesh::mesh is handling the reading of the mesh file, and various members fonctions to access inner objects.
 An optional initial magnetization configuration might be provided, it must be a .sol file.

 output files